 Best way to avoid a preschooler meltdown after a long day?
 A little sugar!
+There are so many awesome Disneyland snacks to tempt everyone’s taste buds.
 I will confess to giving my kiddos a mid-morning churro for “brunch” and we almost never miss the chance to split a Dole Whip to cool off on a hot afternoon.
 Healthy eating can wait for a non-Disneyland day.

 Trips With Tykes Pro Tip: Avoid the wait for a Dole Whip by entering the turnstiles for the Tiki Room show.
 There you can access a special back counter queue where the line is much, much shorter!

 The Golden Horseshoe is a bit of a hidden gem but it’s a great place to stop for a meal or a snack on a hot day with younger kids.
 The theater inside is air conditioned and has a food counter.
 Plus, a slapstick Western comedy musical revue takes the stage several times a day to entertain everyone.